mozilla/addon-sdk/cfx/README.md

         $ mv cfx.xpi xulrunner-app/

-# Expected JSON Object passed to cfx.js
+# Expected JSON Object passed to cfx-js

     {
       "command": "string" // Name of the command to execute